cs-sst/cs-sst.github.io/wong.md

 Assistant Professor

-My research interests lie in the fields of cryptography, secret sharing, security, privacy, and biometrics.
-The main focus of my work is primarily concerned with the protocol design for the following problems:
+My research interests are in cryptographic protocols, data privacy, data security and biometric authentication.
+The main focus of my work is on the conciliation of privacy, security, and privacy awareness.
-<p>&bull;Secure Multi-party Computation (SMC)
-<br>&bull;Privacy-Preserving Data Mining (PPDM)
-<br>&bull;Private Information Retrieval
-<br>&bull;Secure Recommender System
-<br>&bull;Differential Privacy
-<br>&bull;Self-oriented Privacy (self-enforcing, self-awareness, self-defined)
-<br>&bull;Anonymous Privacy Protection for Data Collection and Data Publishing
-<br>&bull;Secure Authentication (Biometrics Matching)
-<br>&bull;Cloud and Edge Computing
-<br>&bull;IoT / IoV / IIoT Related </p>

 My ultimate research goal is to help users to protect their data privacy in this technology era.
-However, his research interests are not limited to the above topics/areas.
+However, my research interests are not limited to the above topics/areas.

 <b>Recent Publications:</b>

-<b>Year 2018</b><br>
 Yee Jian Chew, Shih Yin Ooi, Kok-Seng Wong, Ying Han Pang and Seoung Oun Hwang, "Evaluation of Black-Marker and Bilateral Classification with J48 Decision Tress in Anomaly based Intrusion Detection System", Journal of Intelligent & Fuzzy Systems (ISSN: 1064-1246), 2018.
 08 (First Online).

 Kok-Seng Wong and Myung Ho Kim, "Toward a Fair Indictment for Sealed-bid Auction with Self-Enforcing Privacy", The Journal of Supercomputing (ISSN: 0920-8542), Vol. 74, No. 8, pp. 3801-3819, 2018.
 08.